Guidelines for Internship Credit

-F. Students proposing internships for credit must submit thorough, accurate, and lucid proposals to Starbuck 201 by the established deadlines.
+F. Students proposing internships for credit must submit thorough, accurate, and lucid proposals to the Associate Dean of the Faculty for Academic Policy & Advising by the established deadlines.
 The deadline for submitting all internship credit proposals is the third day of classes.
 No late applications will be accepted.
 For late requests to add internship credit, we will only consider unusual circumstances and only if cleared with the Associate Dean in advance.
 As with any course, a late drop or withdrawal will require approval from the faculty sponsor and the Committee on Academic Standing.
 Skidmore will not retroactively approve credit for experiences that were undertaken without the formal sponsorship and guidance of a Skidmore faculty member and without a completed internship application submitted before the commencement of the internship.
-The student is responsible as well for providing copies of the internship agreement to the faculty sponsor and to the on-site supervisor.
+The student is responsible as well for providing copies of the internship agreement to the faculty sponsor and on-site supervisor.

 G. FEES: As a reminder, because this is a credit-bearing course, students will be charged the regular application and tuition fees during the academic year as well as during the summer session at Skidmore.
 Consult the Office of Special Programs for information on summer term fees and guidelines.

 H. Internships should, whenever possible, involve the student in some expository writing beyond the keeping of a journal and will often include a research paper.
 Other material submitted to the faculty sponsor at the conclusion of the internship might include a portfolio or project of an appropriate nature.